kubernetes-sigs/sig-multicluster-site/site-src/index.md

 SIG-Multicluster is a [Special Interest Group][sig-multicluster-github] focused on solving common challenges related to the management of multiple Kubernetes clusters, and applications that exist therein.

-Specifically, the SIG aims to fine Kubernetes-native ways to:
+Specifically, the SIG aims to find Kubernetes-native ways to:

 * Expose workloads from multiple clusters to each other
 * Share cluster metadata and its place relative to others
 * Generally break down the walls between clusters

-The SIG is responsible for designing, discussing, implementing and maintaining API’s, tools and documentation related to multi-cluster administration and application management.
+The SIG is responsible for designing, discussing, implementing and maintaining APIs, tools and documentation related to multi-cluster administration and application management.
 This includes not only active automated approaches such as Cluster Federation, but also those that employ batch workflow-style continuous deployment systems like Spinnaker and others.
 Standalone building blocks for these and other similar systems (for example a cluster registry), and proposed changes to kubernetes core where appropriate will also be in scope.

 ## Problem statement: why multicluster?